 Normal sperm motility means that more than 40% of the sperm should be moving (swim forward, mates!).

 Normal sperm morphology means that more than about 30% of sperm should be normally shaped, as determined by the lab technician.
 If the lab uses the more strict Kruger criteria, normal sperm morphology should be 14%.

 Normal sperm forward progression is at least 2, on a scale of 1 to 4 (this part of the sperm test measures how many sperm are moving forward).

 Sperm white blood cells should be no more than 0 to 5 per high-power field.
 More could indicate infection.

 Sperm hyperviscosity means that the semen should gel promptly, but should liquefy within 30 minutes after the sample is taken.

 Sperm Ph should be alkaline, to protect sperm from the acidic environment of the woman’s va-jay-jay.

-If you’re worried about the health of your sperm, read Low Sperm Count – How Do I Make Healthy Sperm?
+If you’re worried about the health of your sperm, read Foods to Help You Recover Sperm Health, Count, and Motility.